MonoCab VRT Rapid Transit System

 During public displays of our MonoCab VRT model, we conduct a written survey (name, address and comments).
 We also ask respondents two questions:-

 Would you like the MonoCab VRT rapid transit system in your community?
-The Response:-

 YES - 99.42%